walterbender/Syllabi/edtech.md

 Questions to Consider
 ---------------------

-* How will you establish a closed loop with production in order to ensure both quality and efficiency?
 * Does your design establish clear metrics by which you can measure the quality of production?